openbmc/openbmc/poky/documentation/ref-manual/variables.rst

          FILES_SOLIBSDEV ?= "${base_libdir}/lib*${SOLIBSDEV} ${libdir}/lib*${SOLIBSDEV}"

    :term:`FILESEXTRAPATHS`
-      Extends the search path the OpenEmbedded build system uses when looking for files and patches as it processes recipes and append files.
-The default directories BitBake uses when it processes recipes are initially defined by the :term:`FILESPATH`
+      A colon-separated list to extend the search path the OpenEmbedded build system uses when looking for files and patches as it processes recipes and append files.
+The default directories BitBake uses when it processes recipes are initially defined by the :term:`FILESPATH` variable.
-      variable.
 You can extend :term:`FILESPATH` variable by using :term:`FILESEXTRAPATHS`.

       Best practices dictate that you accomplish this by using :term:`FILESEXTRAPATHS` from within a ``.bbappend`` file and that you